PDeXchange/pac-support/docs/FAQ.md

 A Group is a logical unit which controls resource allocation by allocating the maximum vCPU and memory quotas.
 By default, all new users are added to the Extra-small group which includes .5 vCPU and 8 GB of memory.

 To request for more CPU and memory resources, you can submit a "Request" by clicking on **Upgrade** and selecting a desired group along with the justification for upgrading.
-Please wait for some time until the request is approved by the **Admin**.
+Please wait for some time until the request is approved by the **Admin** (You will be notified via email on successful approval/ rejection).
 Upon successful approval, you will now be part of the **requested group**

 ***Note***:  You can only be a member of one group at a time.